 Hawes, 34, was later captured and charged with giving a false name to police and being a fugitive from justice.

-Tuesday night, deputies responded to a suspicious person call at the Domino’s on Baker Road.
+On Dec.
+29, deputies responded to a suspicious person call at the Domino’s on Baker Road.

 Deputies spoke with Joshua Heath, who was in possession of a hatchet and marijuana, according to the police report.

 During a search of Heath, deputies reportedly located a wallet containing the credit card, debit card and food stamp card of another individual.

 The victim was contacted and confirmed his wallet, which also contained $477 in cash, was lost Sunday near the Metro Petro on East Highway 34.